-- Contact your local health department of the CT Department of Public Health. - Determine the date of symptom onset for the child/staff member. - Determine if the child/staff member attended/worked at the program while symptomatic or during the two days before symptoms began. - Identify what days the child/staff member attended/worked during that time. - Determine who had close contact with the child/staff member at the program during those days (staff and other children) - Exclude the children and staff members who are determined to have had close contact with the affected child/staff member for 14 days after the last day they had contact with the affected child/staff member. - Conduct appropriate cleaning and disinfection: - Close off areas used by the person who is sick. - Open outside doors and windows to increase air circulation in the areas. - Wait up to 24 hours or as long as possible before cleaning or disinfecting to allow respiratory droplets to settle before cleaning and disinfecting, - Clean and disinfect all areas used by the person who is sick, such as offices, bathrooms, and common areas. - If more than 7 days have passed since the person who is sick visited or used the facility, additional cleaning and disinfection is not necessary. - Continue routine cleaning and disinfection.
+- Depending on the size of the program and the number of people affected, closure of a particular room(s) in the program or the entire program might need to be considered. - Listen to the recorded training on contact tracing available at https://portal.ct.gov/SDE/COVID19/Professional-Support-Series-for-Districts/Guidance-on-Health-and-Safety/COVID-19-Contact-Tracing---Recommendations-for-K-12. - Provide information on testing and the link to the CT Testing locator to families and staff. - Encourage staff and families to respond to outreach from contact tracers to help stop the spread of COVID-19.
+Contact tracers will never reveal the identity of the individual who is COVID-19 positive. - Provide notification to local health department in the community where the COVID-19 positive individual lives if that is not the same town or city where the program is located. - Conduct appropriate cleaning and disinfection: - Close off areas used by the person who is sick. - Open outside doors and windows to increase air circulation in the areas. - Wait up to 24 hours or as long as possible before cleaning or disinfecting to allow respiratory droplets to settle before cleaning and disinfecting. - Clean and disinfect all areas used by the person who is sick, such as offices, bathrooms, and common areas. - If more than 7 days have passed since the person who is sick visited or used the facility, additional cleaning and disinfection is not necessary. - Continue enhanced routine cleaning and disinfection.